IntelRealSense/librealsense/doc/installation_windows.md

 Don't forget to check `BUILD_EXAMPLES` if you wish to use librealsense samples.

 ## Windows 8.1:
 When working on Windows 8.1, make sure you have [KB3075872](https://support.microsoft.com/en-us/kb/3075872) and [KB2919355](https://support.microsoft.com/en-us/kb/2919355) installed.
-These patches are addressing issues with 8.1 video drivers, resolved in Windows 10.
+These patches are addressing issues specific to 8.1 video drivers, that were later resolved in Windows 10.

 ## Enabling metadata on Windows
 Metadata attributes is an advanced capability provided by librealsense.